 Some companies are using drones or UAV to conduct safety audits and inspections instantaneously, allowing the safety officer to be "next" to the individual performing the task.

 Safety officers develop, implement and enforce policies that reduce the risk of accidents.
 The safety officer determines what policies are needed and how to enforce them.
 The safety officer is responsible for keeping policies up to date, meeting the latest standards and establishing new ones from time to time as more and newer risks are discovered.
 Facts demonstrate that a safety officer working for your company or on a project can reduce by 37% the worker's compensation EMR and bring almost 79% reduction in employee turnover rate.

 The safety officer is in charge of inspecting site conditions to determine if hazards are present and to establish procedures and policies to overcome those hazardous situations.
 The safety officer looks for broken equipment, defective tools, and other potential hazards, focusing on worker safety.
 The safety officer determines what type of personal protective equipment (PPE) is needed and makes sure that workers know how to operate and use tools and equipment.

 The safety officer's main responsibility is to diminish or eliminate work-related accidents.
 However, if an accident occurs, the safety officer will conduct a safety investigation to determine root causes, what procedures may have gone wrong, and to gather the evidence necessary to identify the cause of the accident.
-Based on investigation results, the safety officer will document findings and recommendations that should be followed to prevent the accident from happening again.
-Some of the most common incidents avoided at the workplace by safety offices are related to:
+Based on the investigation results, the safety officer will document findings and recommendations that should be followed to prevent the accident from happening again.
+Some of the most common incidents avoided in the workplace by safety offices are related to: